 The solution?
 Make your current lights smart using the Amazon Smart Plug.
-It’s super easy to set up and, priced at $25 (although you can get it on sale right now for $15!), cheaper than most good smart light starter kits.
+It’s super easy to set up and, priced at $25, cheaper than most good smart light starter kits.

 You can use the smart plug with other devices too